 By Bob Madison

 Congratulations on landing a new position and concluding your job search!
 Of course, you’re happy you should be.
 However, before you say, “thank goodness that’s over,” several things are remaining as you are concluding your job search.
 These will help you start your new job on the right foot and better position you should you have to re-enter the job market in the future (sorry to mention that possibility!).
 Here are some tips:

 Give back.
 The chances are that you will receive calls from job seekers like you were a short while ago.
 Remember the anxiety that you experienced as you made your initial networking calls.
 Remember how wonderful it was to have someone take time to listen, talk with you, and try to assist your search efforts.
 Take time to listen to the callers and, if possible, help them with suggestions for expanding their network.
 Even better, meet with them for a few minutes face-to-face.

 - Listen, look, and learn.
-You’re anxious to “fly your colors,” let the boss and others know your talents and (let’s be honest) make a dynamite early impression.
-All well and good … however, spend more time asking questions, listening (really listening), and observing than talking.
+You’re anxious to “fly your colors,” let the boss and others know your talents, and (let’s be honest) make a dynamite early impression.
+However, all well and good spend more time asking questions, listening (really listening), and observing than talking.
 Your primary focus, early on, should be to learn, and you can only do that by asking, listening, and watching.
 What should you learn?
-Some examples: the work culture, how things get done (or not done), the strengths and not so strong characteristics of your boss and co-workers, who are the “go to” people … and the list goes on.
+Some examples: the work culture, how things get done (or not done), the strengths and not-so-strong characteristics of your boss and co-workers, who are the “go-to” people … and the list goes on.

-- Set your (short term) sights.
+- Set your (short-term) sights.
 Meet with your supervisor as soon as possible and discuss her/his expectations of you, the organization’s goals and direction, and your goals objectives.
-If your boss is difficult to pin down for a meeting of this type, put down some goals-objectives-expectations that you see for yourself in the position, and ask for his/her confirmation or modification.
+If your boss is difficult to pin down for a meeting of this type, put down some goals-objectives-expectations you see for yourself in the position and ask for his/her confirmation or modification.

-- If you’re a new boss.
+- Suppose you’re a new boss.
 Everything above applies, especially “asking, listening, observing” with your new work team.
 An additional idea: ask those reporting to you to list 1) their Hopes & Expectations for you, them, department 2) their Concerns & Fears … you, them, department.
 You develop the same lists.
-Meet (all together) and share the data … develop plans to see that (positive) Hopes/Expectations will be fulfilled and that Concerns/Fears will be addressed and, hopefully, short-circuited.
+Then, meet (all together) and share the data … develop plans to see that (positive) Hopes/Expectations will be fulfilled and that Concerns/Fears will be addressed and, hopefully, short-circuited.

 Again, congratulations and best wishes for success in your new position and career and concluding your job search.

-Bob Madison has been an advisor for Hudson Job Search since its inception in 1982 and has been an integral part in shaping its vision.
+Bob Madison was an advisor for Hudson Job Search since its inception in 1982 and was an integral part in shaping its vision.